Shamlisoni/Modelling_Simulation/Readme_Emergency Vehicle.txt

 ---------------------------------------------------Folder Priority_withFixeddistance-------------------------------------------

-It contains folder named as Output: which contains all the output for the scenarios tested under the case scenario without priority and without priority with closed lane.
+It contains folder named as Output: which contains all the output for the scenarios tested under the case scenario without priority and without priority with closed lane. tripinfo_fixeddistance : Data for EVs with ID "1_ambulance","2_ambulance" and "3_ambulance". tripinfo_fixeddistance_closedlane : Data for EVs with ID "1_ambulance","2_ambulance" and "3_ambulance" in closed lane.

 It also contains all the route files for all the three streets with an extension "odtrips.rou".
 It also contains the trips files for ambulance whose behaviour are monitered od_file_ambulance.odtrips and od_file_ambulance1.odtrips.
 Network file with the name Sachsenhausen_network.net is also found.